BenTBCampbell/Software-Engineering/Documentation Files/Style Conventions and Templates/Documentation Formatting Conventions.md

 ## Oxword Fictionary Documentation Formatting Conventions:

-From GitHub Markdown rendering conventions.
+*Inspired by GitHub Markdown rendering conventions.*

+**There is a word document with all of these as custom fonts in it.
+See "Markdown Format Template.docx" in [./Templates](./Templates)**

 Document:
   - background color: white